willgrigg/majestic-lime-89e69/src/pages/products/earrings4.md

 price: '25'
 description: >-
   Amaris meaning moon child, With the phases of the moon hand-burned beautifully into poplar wood with a silver plated chain.
 Adjustable to size.
+Please allow 1
 ---
 # Plant earrings